octoberdemos/oc-formist-plugin/README.md

 ## Using this plugin

-To install this plugin, extract this archive to `/plugins/acme/formist` and migrate the database by performing one of the following:
+To install this plugin, first install the [Faker](https://octobercms.com/plugin/rahman-faker) plugin.

+Then extract this archive to `/plugins/acme/formist` and migrate the database by performing one of the following:

 1. Log out and sign back in to the back-end; or
 2. Run CLI command `php artisan october:up`